 There is also a 'Big Book' version (large versions of the series) that was designed for use in school classrooms, for adult literacy classes and for use by community and church groups.

-Click below to download the posters for parents to help their children learn about farming life: Helping your child learn through talking – Helpim Pikinini Blo Yu Long Toktok – Things you can talk to your child about as well as a series of Family Teams posters: Budgeting and saving together; Earning and saving together; Selling at the market; and the Looking after your chickens poster and brochure.
+Click below to download the posters for parents to help their children learn about farming life: Helping your child learn through talking (Helpim Pikinini Blo Yu Long Toktok) and Things you can talk to your child about as well as a series of Family Teams posters: Budgeting and saving together; Earning and saving together; Selling at the market; and the Looking after your chickens poster and brochure.

 The idea to develop these resources came from initial project research that found many farmers were making simple mistakes in marketing their produce, and almost all were not budgeting for their agricultural and families’ futures.
 Research also revealed the literacy rate of project participants was very low (a key deterrent to attending traditional agricultural training).
 The life goals of many local women farmers included becoming literate and helping their children complete their education, so it was these issues that led to the development of the Maria books.

 The text was developed based on the research findings and edited for best practice in early childhood reading instruction.
 Draft illustrations (based on images, local stories and real life examples) and draft versions were piloted in the Western Highlands and East New Britain.
 The trials involved community workshops with mothers, fathers and children and additional trials in local schools.
 Through collaborative consultation, this process enabled feedback on text and illustrations with the goal of creating useful resources with local context and relevance.

 Project sites that contributed significantly to the development of the books were East New Britain and the Western Highlands as follows:

 Leaders: Kiteni Kurika and Elizabeth Medline Ling (National Agricultural Research Institute) and Kwadile Tuam (Department of Primary Industry).